St Mary's Guildhall

 St Mary's Hall is a municipal building in Bayley Lane in Coventry, West Midlands, England.
 It is a Grade I listed building.

 History

-The building was built in the Medieval style between 1340 and 1342 and much altered and extended in 1460.
+The building was built in the medieval style between 1340 and 1342 and much altered and extended in 1460.

-The guildhall originally served as the headquarters of the merchant guild of St Mary, and subsequently of the united guilds of the Holy Trinity, St Mary, St John the Baptist and St Katherine.
+The guildhall originally served as the headquarters of the merchant guild of St Mary, and subsequently of the united guilds of the Holy Trinity, St Mary, St John the Baptist and St Katherine, which merged in 1392.

 Following the suppression of the chantries and religious guilds under King Edward VI in 1547, for a time it served as the city's armoury and as its treasury (until 1822), as well as the headquarters for administration for the city council (until the Council House opened in 1920).